 - An Adjustable Rate Mortgage (ARM) is another option, but one that should be examined thoroughly before choosing.
 ARMs come with more requirements but still pose a risk with fluctuating rates and payment amounts.
 This route will require deep research and an ability to absorb risks.

 What will my monthly payment include?

 - Depending on the type of mortgage you select, your payment will look a little different.
 For those who are not required to pay for PMI, it is relatively simple; your payment will be the principal and interest on the loan.
 This is considered your mortgage payment, but it isn’t all you’ll be sending.

-- Home insurance is required and for the majority of the lenders you approach.
+- Home insurance is required and for many of the lenders you approach.
 You’ll need to escrow both this insurance and your yearly taxes.
-This is why it is important to properly calculate your budget for your home; it doesn’t just come down to your mortgage.
-Research housing insurance and yearly taxes for the area you are home searching in.
+Therefore, it is important to properly calculate your budget for your home; it doesn’t just come down to your mortgage.
+Research housing insurance and yearly taxes for the area you are home-searching in.
 This will help you estimate your true monthly costs.

 Other important questions for lenders:

 - What is their loan processing time?
 If your family is going through a permanent change of station (PCS), this is a very important question to ask.
-You have to be in certain places by certain times, which means you have less leeway to change closing dates.
+You’ll have to be in certain places by certain times, which means you’ll have less leeway to change closing dates.
 Be up-front with your lender about what your needs are.

 While buying a home comes with a lot of responsibilities and headaches, it is also an incredibly joyful time.
-Having your own house is a heady and deeply freeing feeling when the military controls so many aspects of your lives.
-In purchasing a house, home can finally be wherever you are.
+Having your own house is a heavy and deeply freeing feeling when the military controls so many aspects of your lives.
+By purchasing a house, home can finally be wherever you are.